South Park Ranger District

 Fax (719) 836-3875

 Open Monday through Friday 8 a.m. to 4:30 p.m.

 Located on the northwest corner of US Highway 285 and Colorado Highway 9, at the only stoplight in Fairplay.

 To protect nesting birds of prey, the Forest Service will be implementing annual area closures around the areas of the west side of LaSalle Pass, near the entrance to Elevenmile Canyon, Observatory Rock, and Eagle Rock.
 The closures comprise all activities in the area including hiking, rock climbing, and drone use.
-See the maps and Forest Orders at Pike-San Isabel National Forests & Cimarron and Comanche National Grasslands - Alerts & Notices (usda.gov) (Forest Orders PSICC-2021-04 and PSICC-2021-05).
 The climbing locations upcanyon from the Riverside Campground in Elevenmile Canyon will remain open year-round.
-The closure areas will remain closed for a period from January 1st and July 31st annually.
+The closures are in effect from January 1st through July 31st annually.

 Bald and golden eagles are sensitive to disturbance from people during their nesting season and excessive disturbance may cause frequent nest abandonment and resulting nest failure.
 These closures will protect long-established eagle nesting areas, allowing birds to settle into their nest site without human disturbance.

-South Park Ranger District sells fuelwood year-round.
+South Park Ranger District now sells fuelwood and transplant permits year-round.
 First time buyers must come into the office.
-Please call South Park Ranger District at (719) 836-2031 for details to obtain firewood permits or download the form HERE.
+After your first puchase, you can download and mail-in requests:

 SHRUBS: Cinquefoil, Kinnikinick, Buffalo Berry, Woods Rose, Gooseberry and Common Juniper.